alephnaughtpix/deadjournal/_posts/2020/01/2020-01-27-nun-splosion.md

 **Sunday 26th**

 Sunday afternoon was the comedown.
 We were all to meet up in the afternoon in the [WOW Bar](https://www.google.com/maps/place/WOW+Bar/@51.4835989,-3.1756667,17z/data=!3m1!4b1!4m5!3m4!1s0x486e1cb7650972f3:0x80294cde9dbe2113!8m2!3d51.4835989!4d-3.1734727), although there was talk in social media of various Brunch happenings around the city centre.
-Huw and myself Manifested, but when we went there, it turns out it we were the only ones Manifested.
+Huw and myself Manifested, but when we went there, it turns out it we were the only ones to do so.
 I suspect Brother Huw is like me: any excuse to don the Habit.
 Yesterday, I was wearing my formal Habit, but today I was wearing my pink Habit, which is a little more figure-hugging.
 (Which I understand was much commented upon.)

 ![]({{"/assets/img/cardiff_exequator/sunday_afternoon.jpg"|relative_url}})